-Educate all employees on how to recognize sick animals and have a reporting system so that treatment decisions can be made or the veterinarian can be contacted.
+By establishing and educating all employees on what to look for regarding sick animals and having a reporting system so that those in charge can make treatment decisions or the veterinarian can be contacted, serious diseases can be identified early on and minimize the risk of disease spread.
 It is important to clean any equipment, boots, clothing that is used between groups of animals with differing health status.
 Animals that are not going to recover can serve as a reservoir for many disease organisms and should be euthanized humanely and in a timely manner.
 Dead animals can also serve as a reservoir for many disease organisms and should be promptly removed from the operation.
-Dead animals need to be rendered, composted or buried so predators, wild birds, etc do not spread disease.
-Unusual diseases may not present in a manner you are used to, so have a veterinarian necropsy those odd cases to help identify a potentially infectious disease before it becomes widespread on your facility.
+Dead animals need to be rendered, composted or buried in a timely manner so predators, wild birds, etc do not spread disease.
+By having a veterinarian necropsy animals that die of undetermined causes, a diagnosis may be obtained by sending samples into a diagnostic laboratory.
+Unusual diseases may not present in a manner you are used to, so involving a veterinarian may help identify a potentially infectious disease before it becomes widespread on your facility.
 Photo depicts a steer being necropsied by veterinary students at a feed yard (courtesy of Dan Thomson, KSU).